 Our Members enjoy the convenience of Graduate House:

 You might be here for one night or three years.
-Whatever the duration, you are in a safe, calm and mature college residence, mixing with the best and the brightest from around the world.
+Whatever the duration, you are in a safe and welcoming college residence, mixing with the best and the brightest from around the world.

-You can use our many spaces and our catering facilities for small meetings (e.g., of your research group or of your not-for-profit) through to small-to-medium sized conferences (or their satellites) as well as for professional development and graduate-meet-employer events.
-You can also simply meet other graduates to dine and drink together.
+You can use our many spaces and our catering facilities for small meetings (e.g., of your research group or of your not-for-profit) through to small-to-medium sized conferences (or their satellites) as well as for professional development and meet-employer events.
+You can also simply meet other university students – undergraduates and postgraduates – to dine and drink together.

 Easy to get to